Why It Works

 - Freezing the beef before cutting makes it easier to slice thinly.

-- If using wooden skewers, soak them for 30 minutes in cold water to guard against them burning up on the grill.
+- Soaking wood skewers in cold water for 30 minutes guards against them burning up on the grill.

 - The spice blend both seasons the meat and takes on a little char and caramelization during cooking.